important information

 Online Application Process

-Applications for admission are completed, paid for, and submitted online.
-Applicants are asked to provide current and permanent contact information, academic history, names of three recommenders, and a description of their rationale choosing to enroll in the Marital and Family Therapy MS program at Loma Linda University.
+Applications for admission are completed and submitted online.
+Applicants are asked to provide current and permanent contact information, academic history, and names of three recommenders.

 Admissions FAQ